 I was frequently asked about the round toe version and I now feel qualified in commenting on the differences between the two styles.
 (I also added the loafer to my collection). #SoManyShoes

 If you have no idea what Rothy’s are then you should definitely start with the original review (find it here).
 Otherwise, read on for a comparison on the round versus pointed toe.

 Pointed Toe Rothy’s

 When I first purchased my Rothy’s I was decidedly in the pointed toe camp.
 I have a bias requiring round toe shoes to be embellished (I blame Tory and Ted for this problem).
 Plus, pointed toes elongate your legs and who doesn’t want that?
 The pointed toes were the first Rothy’s I tried, and it was love.
-I found they fit true to size (but there does seem to be a consensus to size up a half size if you have wider feet).
+I initially found they fit true to size but more recent purchases have been a half size up (there does seem to be a consensus to size up a half size again if you have wider feet).
 Let’s be clear though, with the narrower toe box, you are going to feel your toes next to each other.
 Being an avid wearer of classic pumps, this does not bother me.
 But if you don’t like your toes scrunched together then you are probably more in the round toe camp.

 Round Toe Rothy’s

 After I purchased mine points and wrote the review, I received lots of reader questions about the round toe Rothy’s.
 I couldn’t answer any of them.
 After two friends purchased pairs, I was able to I try them and I decided I needed my own pair.
 I ordered the same size I normally wear in both the round and the pointed.
 Having tried them on, I knew the fit was looser in the toes but the sizing is still TTS.
 I would actually say the fit is looser overall but they do not slip or gap at the ankle.